flutter/website/src/cookbook/networking/send-data.md

 title: Send data to the internet
 description: How to use the http package to send data over the internet.
 prev:
-  title: Parse JSON in the background
+  title: Make authenticated requests
-  path: /cookbook/networking/background-parsing
+  path: /cookbook/networking/authenticated-requests
 next:
   title: Update data over the internet
   path: /cookbook/networking/update-data